MPHimperial/mphimperial.github.io/index.md

 ### Installing RStudio
 R Studio is an integrated development environment for R. You can download the Open Source R Studio Desktop from this link: **[Download RStudio](https://www.rstudio.com/products/rstudio/download/)**.
 Please choose the free version.

-From the first resource suggested, if they watch section 1 and 2, it would take about 2 hours.
-Do we give them more direction?
-To suggest section 1, steps 1-3 related with installing R and RStudio and getting oriented in RStudio.
-Then from section 2, step 14 as they can see for example the summary of variables in the dataset 'mtcars'.
-Of course, if they have time, they can do all sections 1 and 2.

 ### Now we recommend that you take sections 1 and 2 of the following course (about 2 hours)
 Excellent free introduction to R for complete beginners, including installing R/ RStudio: Sections 1 and 2 start from the very beginning, guiding you around the interface.
 You are recommended (no need to pay - that is only required when you need a certificate). (section 3 is beyond what you are expected to learn on our MPH).
 **[Free R Tutorial - R Basics - R Programming Language Introduction](https://www.udemy.com/course/r-basics/)**